aaronats/deepr/README.md

 */
 ```

-### Primatives
+### Primitives

-To update or set a primative, simply set the new value.
+To update or set a primitive, simply set the new value.

 ```javascript
 const obj = {